‘Big Little Lies’ HBO Death: #BigLittleLies, Season 2 Petition Trends [Spoilers]

 Big Little Lies is the kind of limited series that has folks begging on social media for season No. 2, not satisfied to leave the women together with their kids on the beach, all sharing a secret of solidarity.
 Instead of ratting out Bonnie, the women banded together to claim Perry tripped down the stairs after charging at Celeste.

-Comments like those below from Twitter are begging HBO for season No. 2 of Big Little Lies.
+Comments like those below from Twitter are begging HBO for Season 2 of Big Little Lies.

 ”@HBO I know #BigLittleLies is a mini series but is there any possible chance for a season 2?”